adlan/BCM5722D/README.md

 Unofficial Mac OS X driver for Broadcom's BCM5722 NetXtreme and NetLink family of gigabit Ethernet controllers.
-It is implemented based on the BCM5722 Programmer\'s Guide provided in Broadcom\'s open source developer resource.
+It is implemented based on the BCM5722 Programmer's Guide provided in Broadcom's open source developer resource.
 Additional information is gleaned from Linux(tg3) and FreeBSD(if\_bge) driver.